hashcloak/Meson/docs/docs/docs.md

 # currency.toml is the configuration of Meson
-Ticker = "gor" # This is the name of service provided by Meson ChainID = 5 # ChainID to distinguish between different chains RPCUser = "rpcuser" # Http login user
+Ticker = "gor" # This is the name of service provided by Meson ChainID = 5 # ChainID to distinguish between different chains RPCUser = "rpcuser" # HTTP login for the blockchain node.
-RPCPass = "rpcpassword" # Http password
+RPCPass = "rpcpassword" # HTTP password
-RPCURL = "https://goerli.hashcloak.com" # The dpc url of the node that will receive the transaction LogDir = "/conf" # Location of the logs
+RPCURL = "https://goerli.hashcloak.com" # The RPC url of the node that will receive the transaction LogDir = "/conf" # Location of the logs
 LogLevel = "DEBUG" # Log level of the Meson plugin.
 ```

 The `ticker` parameter has to match the `Capability` and `Endpoint` parameters of `Provider.CBORPluginKaetchen` in `katzenpost.toml`.

-__Note__ that to maximize the privacy of the mixnet users it is best if the rpc endpoint in the `currency.toml` file is a blockchain node that you control.
+__Note__ that to maximize the privacy of the mixnet users it is best if the RPC endpoint in the `currency.toml` file is a blockchain node that you control.

 ### How to Run a Mix Node